johnrm174/model-railway-signalling/README.md

 * Bugfix to applying line configuration changes in Run Mode - Selection circles are now hidden.
 * The line width can now be specified/changed in the Edit Line and Edit Point configuration dialogs.
 * New Feature - New 'dashed' options for points and route lines (to represent hidden trackwork).
 * New Feature - Route lines & points can be added to Track Sections (to highlight when occupied)
+* New Feature - Support for 'track circuit' train detection as an alternative to event-based sensors.
+(NOTE THAT THIS INTRODUCES A CHANGE TO THE API IF YOU HAVE DEVELOPED YOUR OWN LAYOUT INTERFACE).
 * TBD, TBD

 ![Example Screenshot2](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot1.png)